ItsJamin/jamplay/README.md

 What is suboptimal?
 - minor latencies in synchronisation (should not be an issue in the end)
-- setup is not really portable because it needs wifi and an open port probably
-- website as the player is a little bit awkward and access-concept is needed so that not multiple people play music
+- Website as the player is a little bit awkward and access-concept is needed so that not multiple people play music, because website is not suited for synchronisation of multiple users.

 # Setup JamPlay